-Caledonian's representative signed a Certificate of Non-Solicitation (addressed to FPI) on a document dated 20 July 2012.
+Caledonian's representative, Mr C, signed a Certificate of Non-Solicitation (addressed to FPI) dated 7 February 2013.
 It confirmed:

 "We have today submitted an application for a policy on behalf of the above named client, where the life assured is also resident in the UK.
 Since the life assured's address is / the client has signed the proposal form in the United Kingdom we understand that under the Rules of the Financial Services Authority you must treat the application as business regulated by the Financial Services and Markets Act.
 Accordingly you will send post-sale information and notice of the right to cancel the contract to the client following issue of the policy.